SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-19-android-native-development-kit-cookbook-a-review.markdown

 ### Chapter 8 “Porting and Using the Existing Libraries with Android NDK”

-In the first of two patterns and practices chapters, this chapter covers re-using existing C++ libraries in your Androids apps which is very useful if you do not want to write huge amounts of code yourself.&nbsp; There are a vast amount of libraries both free and paid written in native code and harnessing them is crucial in all but the smallest of apps.
+In the first of two patterns and practices chapters, this chapter covers re-using existing C++ libraries in your Androids apps which is very useful if you do not want to write huge amounts of code yourself.
+There are a vast amount of libraries both free and paid written in native code and harnessing them is crucial in all but the smallest of apps.

 The chapter also covers some of the trickier parts of reusing libraries that require exception, RTTI, and STL support.